• Skip to primary navigation

 Bearing tolerance standards create consistency in bearing manufacturing and ensure a uniform product.

-When you hear words like ABEC, microns, deviation, DIN, ANSI… Does your mind spin?
-This article breaks down all the buzz words that can leave you confused and helps you understand what you need to know about bearing precision.
+When you hear words like, microns, deviation, or acronyms like ABEC, DIN, ANSI… Does your head spin?
+GMN Bearing USA is here to explain all the buzzwords that can leave you confused and help you understand what you need to know about bearing precisions.

 Bearing Precision Class Ratings

-High precision bearings (ABEC 7 and above) are manufactured with the strictest tolerances and allow dimensions to deviate by only microns.
+GMN only produces high precision bearings, ABEC 7 and above, these are at the top of the precision classes and are manufactured with the strictest tolerances and allow dimensions to deviate by only microns

 Comparing ANSI, DIN & ISO Bearing Standards